AndrewEllis93/Print-Tuning-Guide/README.md

     - **X** linear rail(s)
 - Artifacts are most prominent in in A/B/Y, but not X:
     - **Y** linear rails
+- Artifacts are most prominent in in X/Y, but not A/B:
+    - **A *and* B** motors
+        - Certain motor models have been found to cause this when both are operating at the same time (i.e. X/Y moves)
 - Artifacts are equally prominent in all directions:
     - **A *and* B** motor pulleys
     - **X *and* Y** linear rails